Quadratic reciprocity: Hilbert symbol

 The quadratic reciprocity law can be formulated in terms of the Hilbert symbol $(a,b)_v$ where a and b are any two nonzero rational numbers and v runs over all the non-trivial absolute values of the rationals (the Archimedean one and the p-adic absolute values for primes p).
 The Hilbert symbol $(a,b)_v$ is 1 or −1.
 It is defined to be 1 if and only if the equation $ax^2+by^2=z^2$ has a solution in the completion of the rationals at v other than $x=y=z=0$.
 The Hilbert reciprocity law states that $(a,b)_v$, for fixed a and b and varying v, is 1 for all but finitely many v and the product of $(a,b)_v$ over all v is 1.
 (This formally resembles the residue theorem from complex analysis.)

-The proof of Hilbert reciprocity reduces to checking a few special cases, and the non-trivial cases turn out to be equivalent to the main law and the two supplementary laws of quadratic reciprocity for the Legendre symbol.
-There is no kind of reciprocity in the Hilbert reciprocity law; its name simply indicates the historical source of the result in quadratic reciprocity.
-Unlike quadratic reciprocity, which requires sign conditions (namely positivity of the primes involved) and a special treatment of the prime 2, the Hilbert reciprocity law treats all absolute values of the rationals on an equal footing.
-Therefore, it is a more natural way of expressing quadratic reciprocity with a view towards generalization: the Hilbert reciprocity law extends with very few changes to all global fields and this extension can rightly be considered a generalization of quadratic reciprocity to all global fields.
+Over Q, Hilbert reciprocity is equivalent to the classical quadratic reciprocity law together with the supplementary laws, once one inserts the explicit formulas for the local Hilbert symbols.
+From a modern perspective, however, Hilbert reciprocity is the more conceptual statement, and quadratic reciprocity is recovered from it as a special case.
+Unlike the elementary quadratic reciprocity law, Hilbert reciprocity is a global product formula relating the local Hilbert symbols at all places.
+Quadratic reciprocity requires sign conditions (namely positivity of the primes involved) and a special treatment of the prime 2, whereas Hilbert reciprocity is formulated uniformly over all places of Q. Therefore, it is a more natural way of expressing quadratic reciprocity with a view toward generalization: Hilbert reciprocity extends naturally to all global fields, and this extension can be regarded as a generalization of quadratic reciprocity to arbitrary global fields.